Impact, Knowledge Exchange and Partnerships

-We pursue them in a variety of ways:
+We pursue impact and knowledge exchange in a variety of ways:

-Research and consultancy: CDW members have conducted research projects on behalf of a variety of policy and practitioner bodies, including the Advisory, Conciliation and Arbitration Service (Acas), the Department for Work and Pensions (DWP), the Health and Safety Executive (HSE), the European Commission, the European Trade Union Institute (ETUI), the Low Pay Commission, the International Labour Organisation (ILO), the Trades Union Congress (TUC), Ministry of Justice/Department for Constitutional Affairs, BEIS/BIS/BERR/DTI, and the Welsh Assembly Government/National Assembly for Wales.
+Research and consultancy: CDW members have conducted research projects on behalf of a variety of policy and practitioner bodies, including the Advisory, Conciliation and Arbitration Service (Acas), BEIS, the Department for Work and Pensions (DWP), the Health and Safety Executive (HSE), the European Commission, the European Trade Union Institute (ETUI), the Low Pay Commission, the International Labour Organisation (ILO), the South Yorkshire Mayoral Combined Authority, the Trades Union Congress (TUC), Unison, the Ministry of Justice/Department for Constitutional Affairs, BEIS and the Welsh Assembly Government/National Assembly for Wales.

 Advice and support: CDW members have acted as advisors or provided support to various bodies, including the International Dockworkers Council and the Civil Mediation Council Workplace & Employment Group.

 Practitioner tools: CDW members have developed tools to assist businesses and governments in tackling problems.
 Examples include a training toolkit for labour inspectors, created on behalf of the ILO, and the SCA-Emp diagnostic toolkit for employers to evaluate their HR, accounting and supply chain management practices and those of their suppliers.